RenpyRemix/radial-mask/README.md

 self.start, self.end :: angle in degrees clockwise from top that the mask starts and ends at

 Changing either of these results in a render.invalidate which means the render method is recalled to redraw the displayable.
 That render method uses the start and end values along with the calc_map to quickly compute the points of a polygon.
-That polygon is drawn and filled by pygame at a slightly larger size and the downscaled using subpixel_blit to create an anti-aliased version more suitable for masking.
+That polygon is drawn and filled by pygame at a slightly larger size and then downscaled using subpixel_blit to create an anti-aliased version more suitable for masking.

 Have fun trying it in your projects and let me know if you find a bug or snaffu.

 #### Note:
 If the center is positioned on one of the edges, at or near a corner, angles close to the 90 degree areas might not look the best.
 They can leave slight gaps between the center and the start of the mask polygon.

 [![Support me on Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=19978585)